Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 cd tutorial/examples/python
 python3 example1a.py
 ```

-The dependecies are listed in the requirements.txt file.
+Dependecies are listed in the requirements.txt file.

+## Windows
+CPlantBox is currently not available on windows.
+Some pointers to setup a Linux environment on windows are given on the [wiki](https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox/wiki/Help-for-windows-users).

 ## Installation on the JSC agrocluster
 Refer to the wiki:\
 https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox/wiki/CPlantBox-on-the-J%C3%BClich-Supercomputer-cluster

 # Folder sructure

 `/modelparameter`		Plant parameter files\